Extending some results on the second neighborhood conjecture: Graphs that are almost tournaments

-By the above lemma, henceforth we can focus our attention on the case when every good median order of $T$ with respect to $\mathcal{I}(G)$ is stable.
-That is, for any good median order $L$ of $T$ with respect to $\mathcal{I}(G)$, there exists a median order $Sed^q_{\mathcal{I}(G)}(L)$ (where $q\geq 0$) whose feed vertex $d$ satisfies $|N^{++}_T(d)\setminus I(d)|> |N^+_T(d)\setminus I(d)|$.
-Therefore, to complete the proof of Theorem~\ref{finalthm}, we only need to show that if $d$ is the feed vertex of a median order of $T$ satisfying the above property, then $d$ has a large second neighborhood in $H$.
+By the above lemma, if any safe completion of $D$ has a good median order with respect to $\mathcal{I}(D)$ that is periodic, then we are done.
+In order to complete the proof of Theorem~\ref{finalthm}, we shall show that if a special kind of safe completion $T$ of $D$ has some median order that is stable, then again there will exist a vertex that has a large second neighborhood in both $D$ and $H$.
+The remainder of this section is devoted proving this fact.
+By the above lemma, henceforth we can focus our attention on the case when for any safe completion $T$ of $D$, every good median order of $T$ with respect to $\mathcal{I}(D)$ is stable.
+That is, if $L$ is a good median order of a safe completion $T$ of $D$ with respect to $\mathcal{I}(D)$, there exists an integer $q\geq 0$ such that the feed vertex $d$ of the median order $Sed^q_{\mathcal{I}(D)}(L)$ satisfies $|N^{++}_T(d)\setminus I(d)|> |N^+_T(d)\setminus I(d)|$.
+Therefore, to complete the proof of Theorem~\ref{finalthm}, we only need to show that if there exists some safe completion $T$ of $D$ having a median order with feed vertex $d$ such that $|N^{++}_T(d)\setminus I(d)|> |N^+_T(d)\setminus I(d)|$, then $d$ has a large second neighborhood in $H$ (by Theorem~\ref{mainthm}, it anyway has a large second neighborhood in $D$).
+If $D$ has no missing edges, then since $T=D$ and $I(d)=\{d\}$, it is straightforward to see that $d$ has a large second neighborhood in $H$.
+But to prove that $d$ has a large second neighborhood in $H$ even if $D$ contains some missing edges requires some more work.
 The remainder of the section is devoted to proving this fact, which we state as Lemma~\ref{stable2}.